-Kim Hin Joo (Malaysia) Berhad ("KHJ") is a leading premium baby, children and maternity product vendor in Malaysia.
-Our history traces back to 1986 when our Founder, Pang Kim Hin, spearheaded our venture into the franchise retail business of baby, children and maternity products.
+Kim Hin Joo (Malaysia) Berhad ("KHJ") is one of Malaysia's largest premium baby, children and maternity product vendors.
+Spearheaded by our founder Pang Kim Hin, KHJ ventured into the franchise retail business of baby, children and maternity products in 1986.